 For example, you can find out which ad group produced more clicks or views and which one converted more.

 However, what it does not tell you is user behavior – what users did once they landed on your landing page.
 What actions did they perform before they converted?

-For example, if a user clicks your ad and lands on the landing page but for some reason they did not make a purchase, metrics like bounce rate may help you understand that this maybe because of a mismatch between your ad and the landing page.
+For example, if a user clicks your ad and comes to the landing page but doesn’t complete the desired goal, metrics like bounce rate may help you understand that this could be because of an ad and landing page mismatch.

-By linking Analytics and AdWords, you can see the full picture from ad click all the way through to your conversion goal.
+By linking Analytics and Google Ads, you can see the full picture, from the ad click all the way through to your conversion goal.

-With AdWords reports inside of Google Analytics you can compare on-site campaign metrics such as bounce rate, pages per session, average session duration and the percentage of new visitors for each of your AdWords campaigns.
+With Google Analytics’ Google Ads report you can compare on-site campaign metrics such as bounce rate, pages per session, average session duration and the percentage of new visitors for each of your Ads campaigns.

-These metrics can help you understand if you are bringing the right traffic to your landing page.
+These metrics help you understand if your landing page is getting the right traffic.

 Clicks: The number of clicks received.

 CPC: Cost per click.
 Maximum amount you are willing to pay for a click.

 CPM: Cost per 1,000 ad impressions.